AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57045-url-rewrites-cause-infinite-page-looping-after-website-root-unchecked-hierarchy.md

 <u>Actual results</u>:

-The *test-child* page is not opened.
+The *Test-Child* page is not opened.
 The browser tries to open the *test-parent/test-child* page in an infinite loop.

 ## Apply the patch